H4HWV2011/msjarvis-public-docs/thesis/25-consciousness-coordinator-and-services.md

 Coordinator workflows are constrained and shaped by global safety, policy, and resource settings encoded in several services.

 - **Safety and ethical constraints**
-  Truth filters and BBB verification modules define thresholds for acceptable accuracy and ethical compliance, including minimum accuracy scores, expiration buffers, and age checks.
-Unified apps call BBB/ethics services and record whether the Blood‑Brain Barrier is active (`consciousnessactivebloodbrainbarrier`) in `pipelinedatametadataconsciousnessactive`.
-Coordinator decisions about which services to trust, which data to ingest, and how to frame responses are thus influenced by these global safety constraints, consistent with AI safety and policy guidelines discussed by Whittlestone et al. (https://arxiv.org/abs/1903.03425).
+  BBB and truth‑filter helpers define thresholds and interpretations for acceptable content, including pass rates and compliance flags.
+The main‑brain wraps the input in a truth‑filter call that yields a slim verdict, and wraps the output in a decoding‑time guard that passes responses through the BBB’s `/filter` endpoint.
+These layers together constrain what the coordinator will accept and what it will return, aligned with AI safety and policy guidance discussed by Whittlestone et al. (https://arxiv.org/abs/1903.03425).

-- **Service discovery and resource limits**
+- **Service discovery and concurrency limits**
-  The orchestrator and associated verification scripts refer to a list of key services (for example, Fifth DGM, WOAH, Darwin Gödel, I‑Containers, Consciousness Bridge, Autonomous Learner, RAG Server, GIS Query, and production chat).
-Service discovery logic and health checks determine which services are currently available and healthy.
-Timeouts and error handlers in gateway adapters and orchestrator code (for example, HTTP client timeouts and `except Exception as e` blocks in `add_to_main_consciousness.py`, `chromadb_client.py`, and link‑understanding code) enforce limits on how long the coordinator will wait for responses, and how it degrades behavior when dependencies fail.
+  `discover_services()` performs health checks over the `SERVICES` registry to build `available_services`, skipping or short‑circuiting certain services (for example, Chroma, Redis, and some fabric helpers) where appropriate.
+A semaphore `MAX_CONCURRENT_CHATS` limits the number of concurrent `/chat` and `/chat/async` requests, preventing overload.
+When `llm20_production` or RAG are unavailable, the coordinator raises clear errors rather than silently misrouting traffic.

 - **Logging and observability settings**
-  Logging is enabled across orchestrator and helper services, recording errors (such as “ChromaDB connection failed” or “Link understanding error”) and informational events (“ChromaDB v2 client connected”, “Collection ready”).
-While fine‑grained logging levels and tracing are not yet exposed as dynamic public settings, the infrastructure is in place for operators to tune observability and for future work to attach per‑request timing or trace identifiers to coordinator workflows, aligning with distributed‑systems observability practices outlined by Brewer (https://queue.acm.org/detail.cfm?id=3291063).
+  Structured logging captures key events such as `ultimate_request_start`, service call failures, BBB guard errors, prefrontal stage status, and `ultimate_request_complete`, often with durations and body previews.
+This logging, combined with the status endpoints, supports operational observability and makes it possible to reconstruct how a particular request was processed and which stages were involved.

-By using these global settings, the coordinator can adapt its behavior to different roles, environments, and risk tolerances, while maintaining explicit boundaries on what it is allowed to do.
+By using these global settings, the coordinator can adapt its behavior to different roles, environments, and risk tolerances while maintaining explicit boundaries on what it is allowed to do.

 ---

-## 25.6 Coordination with Container Paths
+## 25.6 Coordination with Container Paths and NBB Layers

-The coordinator is tightly coupled to the container paths described in Part IV, especially through the unified apps and consciousness‑layer metadata.
+The coordinator is tightly coupled to the neurobiological and container paths described elsewhere, especially through NBB microservices and consciousness metadata.

-- **Routing into meaning and analytical paths**
+- **Routing into prefrontal and container‑like paths**
-  Unified orchestrators build `pipelinedata` objects that are successively enriched by meaning‑oriented modules (Qualia Engine, I‑Containers, Neurobiological Master, Mamma Kidd Brain, psychological and community integrations like MountainShares) and analytical modules (AI ensemble, Darwin Gödel, WOAH, BBB, GIS and GeoDB services).
-Each module that processes the request appends its identifier to `pipelinedatametadatalayersprocessed` and sets flags in `pipelinedatametadataconsciousnessactive` indicating which consciousness modules are active.
-This effectively routes the request through both container paths and records which stages were used.
+  At the start of each `ultimate_chat` call, the coordinator records a `"prefrontal_planner"` layer that captures the set of currently available services, then invokes the NBB prefrontal cortex microservice and records its status and internal `consciousness_layers` under a `"nbb_prefrontal_cortex"` layer.
+This prefrontal stage is treated as a fast, bounded executive check that can add its own analysis without blocking the rest of the pipeline.

-- **Retrieving and using container outcomes**
+- **Retrieving and using prefrontal outcomes**
-  The coordinator’s final responses include both `aianalysis` (from analytical/RAG track) and `spiritualanalysis` or equivalent fields (from meaning‑oriented track), along with `consciousnesslayers` summarizing the state of the dual‑path processing.
-Supplemental services, such as the `/understand_link` endpoint, expose these outcomes directly, returning `consciousness_layers` alongside natural‑language “wisdom”.
-Higher‑level clients or logging routines can thus see how container‑level filtering, background patterns, and deep‑retention entries influenced real‑time decisions.
+  The NBB prefrontal microservice returns a `prefrontal_response` string and a dictionary of its own `consciousness_layers`, indicating which internal stages (such as input reception, context analysis, memory access, and synthesis) were exercised.
+The coordinator stores these as part of the final `consciousness_layers` array, making prefrontal contributions explicit and inspectable for every request.

-Because container paths and coordinator workflows share the same metadata and status structures, container‑level processes can influence coordinator behavior without embedding their logic directly in the orchestrator, preserving modularity while ensuring strong coupling where needed.
+Because prefrontal and container‑like processes share the same `ConsciousnessLayer` schema as the planner and future modules, they can influence coordinator behavior while remaining modular and separately deployable.

 ---

 ## 25.7 Orchestration of Language Models and Evaluators

-Language models and evaluators participate in coordinator workflows through specialized AI servers and optimization services.
+Language models and evaluators participate in coordinator workflows through specialized fabric services.

 - **Model selection and prompt construction**
-  The unified apps call AI ensemble and RAG services (for example, via a `query` endpoint at port 8002 or through `ai_server_11llm` variants) to obtain `aianalysis` or comparable structured outputs.
-These services, in turn, use Chroma‑backed RAG helpers tied to collections like `knowledge_docs`, `egeria_docs`, `mountainshares_knowledge`, `jarvis_consciousness`, and various `geodb_*` datasets to build prompts that incorporate retrieved documents, spatial context, and introspective summaries.
-This follows the general retrieval‑augmented template described by Lewis et al. (https://arxiv.org/abs/2005.11401) and Ram et al. (https://arxiv.org/abs/2302.00083).
+  For answer synthesis, the main‑brain currently targets the `llm20_production` fabric.
+It builds a persona‑aware enhanced message that includes RAG and web‑research context when available, then sends this prompt along with the user_id to the fabric’s `/chat` endpoint.
+The response is parsed for common output fields (`response`, `result`, `output`, `answer`), and `llm20_production` is recorded in `services_used`.

-- **Evaluators and optimization layers**
+- **Evaluators, guards, and identity normalization**
-  Additional modules such as Darwin Gödel and WOAH act as evaluators and optimizers, checking and refining AI outputs against formal criteria, self‑improvement objectives, or hierarchical optimization schemes.
-Their results are integrated into `pipelinedata`, and the orchestrator records whether their layers were processed.
-Truth filters and identity validators (including `truthvalidate` endpoints and hallucination/identity‑confusion checks) provide further evaluation of content, especially for identity‑related claims.
+  After obtaining a raw response, the coordinator runs `clean_response_for_display` to strip legacy multi‑agent scaffolding, passes the result through a BBB‑based output guard, and finally applies identity normalization to ensure the answer consistently speaks as Ms. Egeria Jarvis.
+Truth‑filter verdicts, hallucination/identity checks, and NBB prefrontal signals together act as evaluators around the fabric, enforcing both safety and identity coherence.

-The coordinator thus blends retrieval, generation, formal evaluation, and identity‑aware truth checking into a single workflow, while keeping each component encapsulated in its own service.
+The coordinator thus blends retrieval, generation, evaluation, and identity‑aware guarding into a single workflow, while keeping each component encapsulated in its own service.

 ---

-## 25.8 Error Handling and Resilience
+## 25.8 Error Handling, Resilience, and Observed Performance

 Error handling and resilience are explicit design concerns in coordinated workflows.

-- **Endpoint‑level error handling**
+- **Endpoint‑level error handling and timeouts**
-  The `/understand_link` endpoint demonstrates a robust pattern: it wraps the link‑reading and consciousness calls in a `try`/`except` block, logs any exceptions (“Link understanding error”), and returns structured error messages when the link reader fails or the downstream call raises an exception.
-Similarly, the `JarvisChromaClient` class logs errors when Chroma connections or collection operations fail and re‑raises exceptions, allowing calling code to respond appropriately.

-- **Timeouts and degraded modes**
-  Gateway adapters, RAG helpers, and AI servers use explicit HTTP timeouts (for example, 2–45 seconds for various services, with longer timeouts for heavy AI calls) to prevent individual failures from hanging the entire pipeline.
-When a downstream service returns non‑200 status codes or times out, coordinator wrappers typically return partial results or error indicators instead of crashing, sometimes with fallback messages indicating missing data or unavailable services.
-Verification scripts also include response‑time benchmarking for GIS and chat services, highlighting slow or non‑responsive components.
+  The main‑brain wraps external service calls in try/except blocks, logs errors with structured metadata, and uses explicit timeouts for RAG, web research, and LLM fabric calls.
+When a downstream service returns a non‑200 status or times out, the coordinator either returns a clear error (for critical dependencies like `llm20_production`) or degrades gracefully (for non‑critical context sources like RAG or web research).

 - **Service health monitoring**
-  Health and status endpoints, along with scripts that iterate over known ports and services, allow operators and automated monitors to detect when key components of the coordinator pipeline are down or misconfigured.
-While a fully dynamic degraded‑mode orchestration is still under development, the presence of health checks, timeouts, and explicit exception logging provides a foundation for resilient coordination across heterogeneous services, consistent with distributed‑systems practices described by Brewer (https://queue.acm.org/detail.cfm?id=3291063) and Burns et al. (https://azure.microsoft.com/en-us/resources/designing-distributed-systems).
+  `/status` and `/architecture` endpoints, along with internal logging, allow operators and automated monitors to detect when key components of the coordination pipeline are down or misconfigured.
+The `discover_services()` routine centralizes health probing so that prefrontal, context, and fabric stages all work from a consistent view of system health.

+- **Empirical performance behavior**
+  Manual AGI‑scale test runs on the reference host (local Docker on a Legion‑class machine) show that heavy `/chat` requests complete in roughly 9–10 minutes when all major services are available, with most of the time spent inside the `llm20_production` fabric.
+Prefrontal, RAG, and web‑research stages each have their own timeouts and remain small contributors to overall latency.

 These mechanisms help ensure that the coordinator remains responsive and informative even when individual subsystems fail or behave unexpectedly.